 This summary of state licensure requirements is provided as a reference tool for our counseling students and graduates.
 Every effort is made to ensure this information is accurate and up to date.
 However, as licensing requirements are subject to change at any time, you are strongly encouraged to regularly check with the state licensing authority (provided above) for licensure requirements.

-Below are the steps necessary to apply for licensure as a Licensed Professional Counselor after graduating with a Master of Science in Counseling/Clinical Mental Health (MSC/CCMH) degree at University of Phoenix.
 Arizona has two levels of licensing: Licensed Associate Counselor (LAC) and Licensed Professional Counselor (LPC).
-Review the Arizona State Board of Behavioral Health Examiners Licensure page for links and resources.
+For additional information on the licensure process visit the Arizona State Board of Behavioral Health Examiners Licensure website.

 Clearances: